PSC 325 (Spring 2017)

 Reasonable accommodation: If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS), located in Huntington Hall (443-4498).
 ODS is responsible for coordinating disability-related accommodations and will issue Accommodation Authorization Letters when appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.

 Religious holidays: In accordance with SU policy, I will excuse any absences that result from religious observances, provided that you notify me in advance of the planned absence.

-My regular office hours are listed above, as are those of the TA.
-If you need to see us and you can make it during any of those day/time windows, you should just stop by.
-If you can't make it during those windows, you should send an email that goes to me and the TA, with an indication of some alternative days/times when you're free; one of us will get back to you with an appointment.
+The TA's regular office hours are listed above; if those days/times work, you are welcome to just stop by.
+My regular office hours are also listed above, but for these, you must make an appointment in advance by clicking here.
+If you can't make it during any of our regularly scheduled windows, you should send an email that goes to me and the TA, with an indication of some alternative days/times when you're free; one of us will get back to you with an appointment.
 Likewise, if you have a quick question that can likely be answered by email, send it to both me and the TA; whichever one of us gets to it first will reply.
 (But before you email us, you might want to look at this.)